flowsynx/pluign-localfilesystem/src/README.md

 - **list**: Lists files and directories under a specified path, with filtering and optional metadata.
 - **purge**: Deletes all files and directories under the specified path, optionally forcing deletion.
 - **read**: Reads and returns the contents of a file at the specified path.
+- **rename**: Renames a file or directory from a source path to a destination path.
 - **write**: Writes data to a specified path, with support for overwrite.

 ---